nmistry096/CloudFS-Android/doc/source/com/bitcasa/cloudfs/api/RESTAdapter.rst

 .. java:method:: public Share alterShareInfo(String shareKey, String currentPassword, String newPassword) throws IOException, BitcasaException
    :outertype: RESTAdapter

-   Alter Share Info
+   Alter the share information associated with the given shareKey.

-   :param shareKey: String share key of the share
+   :param shareKey: The shareKey of the share which needs to be altered.
-   :param currentPassword: The current password of the share
+   :param currentPassword: Password associated with the share which needs to be altered.
-   :param newPassword: The new password of the share
+   :param newPassword: New password to be set to the current share.
    :throws BitcasaException: If a CloudFS API error occurs.
-   :throws IOException: If a network error occurs
+   :throws IOException: If a network error occurs.
-   :return: Share object of the altered share info
+   :return: Share object with altered share info.

 authenticate
 ^^^^^^^^^^^^